patou/liste-envies/liste-envies-front/README.md

 ## Development server with distant backend

-Run `npm serve` for a dev server.
+Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding